 Marice Ashe, JD, MPH

 The founder and chief executive officer of ChangeLab Solutions, Marice Ashe has launched a number of groundbreaking efforts to improve public health through the use of law and policy.
 Under her leadership, ChangeLab Solutions builds the capacity of leaders across the nation to address a range of chronic diseases through practical policy solutions.
 ChangeLab Solutions' team of lawyers, city planners, architects, and policy specialists develop model laws and policies, consult on tough policy questions, and provide training and technical assistance to ensure strong policy initiatives and sustainable solutions.
 Marice is a frequent speaker at public health conferences throughout the nation, and she consults with federal and state agencies on how best to incorporate legal and policy tools into public health strategies.
-She is a graduate of the University of Notre Dame, and received her MPH and JD from the University of California at Berkeley.
+Marice graduated from University of Notre Dame, and received her MPH and JD from UC Berkeley.

 Sabrina Adler, JD

 As staff attorney, Sabrina works primarily on legal and policy issues related to food marketing to children.
 Before joining ChangeLab Solutions, she was a staff attorney at the Child Care Law Center, where she assisted legal aid attorneys with child care cases and did policy work on health and obesity prevention in the child care setting, due process protections for parents with child care subsidies, and child care licensing standards.
 In addition, she received a Skadden Foundation Fellowship to found the San Francisco Medical-Legal Partnership (a collaboration between Bay Area Legal Aid and San Francisco General Hospital), in which she provided direct legal services to low-income pediatric patients and their families.
 Her practice included advocacy in the areas of housing, health, public benefits, disability, education, and family law.
-Sabrina graduated magna cum laude from Brown University and received her law degree at Stanford.
+Sabrina graduated from Brown University (magna cum laude) and Stanford Law School.

 Quang H. Dang, JD

 As the senior staff attorney and the technical assistance legal director for the National Policy & Legal Analysis Network to Prevent Childhood Obesity (NPLAN), Quang oversees the development and dissemination of legal and policy tools aimed at addressing the environmental causes of childhood obesity.
 Prior to joining ChangeLab Solutions, he worked as a senior litigation attorney at a law firm in San Francisco, and as a director for an international consulting firm, where he led teams to optimize the use of technology in litigation.
 He has also worked extensively with organizations serving at-risk youth in a range of areas, including health education, HIV/AIDS prevention, homelessness, elimination of discrimination and bias, leadership training, and mentoring.
-He is a graduate of Brown University (Phi Beta Kappa and magna cum laude) and the UC Berkeley School of Law.
+Quang graduated from Brown University (Phi Beta Kappa and magna cum laude) and UC Berkeley School of Law.

 Christine Fry, MPP

 Christine Fry is a senior policy analyst and program director at ChangeLab Solutions.
 She has written extensively on public health policy with an emphasis on food and agriculture issues, including the federal Farm Bill and the impact of restaurant and retail policy on public health.
 She is a cofounder of the Healthy Farms, Healthy People coalition, a national network of public health and agriculture leaders working to create a healthier food system for farmers, workers, and consumers.
 A skilled trainer and facilitator, Christine has given dozens of trainings and presentations on policy development to audiences across the nation.
 She also has consulted with local, state, and federal agencies on child welfare, mental health, and housing, and she is a board member at America Walks, the national advocacy organization for walkable communities.
-She is a graduate of the Massachusetts Institute of Technology and the Goldman School of Public Policy at UC Berkeley.
+Christine graduated from Massachusetts Institute of Technology and UC Berkeley.

 Genie Gratto leads ChangeLab Solutions' communications team, which is responsible for ensuring the organization's products and services reach their target audiences.
 She also directs the communications effort for the National Policy & Legal Analysis Network to Prevent Childhood Obesity (NPLAN).
 In the 14 years leading up to her joining ChangeLab Solutions, she worked as a journalist before moving on to the advocacy, non-profit, labor union, corporate and web software development arenas.
-She is a cum laude graduate of Mary Baldwin College and received her master's in writing from Johns Hopkins University.
+Genie graduated from Mary Baldwin College (cum laude) and received her master's in writing from Johns Hopkins University.

 Manel Kappagoda, JD, MPH

 Manel Kappagoda is the Deputy Director of the National Policy & Legal Analysis Network to Prevent Childhood Obesity (NPLAN) housed at ChangeLab Solutions in Oakland, California.
 Funded by the Robert Wood Johnson Foundation, NPLAN provides legal and policy technical assistance on obesity prevention strategies to communities nationwide.
 Since its inception in 2007, the program has responded to thousands of technical assistance requests on healthy eating and active living strategies.
 Manel’s entire career has been focused on using law and policy tools to improve health access and outcomes in low income communities.
 Prior to joining ChangeLab Solutions, she worked for many years at the East Bay Community Law Center as an attorney in the health law practice.
 In addition, she has worked with the UC Office of the President and the San Francisco Department of Public Health.
-She received her law degree from UC Hastings College of the Law and her Master’s in Public Health from the UC Berkeley School of Public Health.
+Manel graduated from UC Hastings College of the Law and received her MPH from UC Berkeley.

 Ian McLaughlin, JD

 Ian McLaughlin is a senior staff attorney and program director with ChangeLab Solutions, working both on tobacco control and childhood obesity issues.
 Ian’s practice focuses on tobacco retailer licensing, public financing (taxes and fees), and code enforcement issues, and he provides training and individualized legal technical assistance in all of these areas.
 Ian also serves as a municipal administrative hearing officer for the City of Petaluma, California, conducting hearings and deciding a variety of code enforcement matters.
 Prior to joining ChangeLab Solutions, Ian practiced municipal law with a private law firm, Meyers, Nave, Riback, Silver & Wilson, and served as City Attorney for the City of Clearlake, California, and Assistant City Attorney for the City of Healdsburg.
 He has also served as legislative counsel to the Hawaii State Senate and the National Legislature of the Republic of Palau.
-Ian is a graduate of the University of California at Berkeley and the UC Berkeley School of Law.
+Ian graduated from UC Berkeley School of Law.

 Matthew Moore, JD, MPH

 As staff attorney, Matthew specializes in legal issues involving tobacco product use and exposure to secondhand smoke, particularly with regard to workplaces, recreational areas, and multi-unit housing.
 He provides technical assistance to communities throughout California as they develop policies to protect their residents from involuntary exposure to secondhand tobacco smoke.
 Previously, Matthew worked at the U.S. Department of Health and Human Services, where he worked on civil rights cases involving denial of access to health services.
-Matthew is a graduate of Northeastern University School of Law and received his master's in public health from Tufts University School of Medicine.
-He also holds a master’s degree in cultural anthropology from San Francisco State University, where he first became interested in understanding the social determinants of health.
+Matthew graduated from Northeastern University School of Law, received his MPH from Tufts University School of Medicine, and a master’s degree in cultural anthropology from San Francisco State University.

 Keith Nagayama, JD